skip to content

 Aims

-1. to provide a continuing education in concepts in physics, which when combined with other courses will provide an illuminating survey of the natural sciences;
+1. provide a continuing education in concepts in physics, which when combined with other courses will provide an illuminating survey of the natural sciences;

-2. in combination with Physics A, to establish the first part of the core understanding of physics at a professional level;
+2. in combination with Physics A, establish the first part of the core understanding of physics at a professional level;

-3. to introduce new themes including more advanced classical and continuum mechanics, the general development of electromagnetism, and thermodynamics & statistical physics;
+3. introduce new themes including more advanced classical and continuum mechanics, the general development of electromagnetism, and thermodynamics & statistical physics;

-4. to continue to develop experimental skills and to gain experience of using modern instruments and experimental techniques;
+4. continue to develop experimental skills and to gain experience of using modern instruments and experimental techniques;

 Learning outcomes

-At the end of the course students should
+At the end of the course students should:

 1. have learnt to use powerful tools for tackling a wide range of topics, including formal methods in electromagnetism, classical dynamics and thermodynamics;